Washington Walleye Fishing

 Walleye Fishing Lakes In Washington

-Banks Lake, East Rapids Lake, Franklin D Roosevelt Lake, Lake Bryan, Lake Crescent, Lake Umatilla (John Day), Lake Wallula (McNary), Moses Lake, Potholes Reservoir, Spirit Lake and Wanapum Lake are some of the major lakes in Washington with healthy populations of walleye.
+Alder Lake, Banks Lake, East Rapids Lake, Lake Bryan, Lake Umatilla, Lake Wallula, Lake Washington, Moses Lake, Potholes Reservoir, Roosevelt Lake, Rufus Woods Lake and Wanapum Lake are some of the major lakes in Washington with healthy populations of walleye.
 Some rivers, especially those running into and out of major lakes with walleye, are also possibilities for walleye.
 The Washington state record walleye was caught from the Columbia River - John Day pool.

 The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.